Followers

 The Lion's Last Roar

-Adams was in the House of Representatives, battling a bill to honor Mexican War veterans.
-Adams had vehemently opposed the war as one of aggression partly aimed at expanding slavery.
-He stood to decry the vote when he collapsed.
-He was rushed to the Speaker's Room, where he died two days later, on 23 February 1848, from a stroke.
-The boy prodigy, now the lion of Congress, went down working and fighting at the age of 81 with his wife Louisa at his side.
-It is alleged that his last words were, "This is the last of earth, but I am composed."
+Adams was in the House of Representatives, fighting a bill to honor Mexican War veterans.
+He had strongly opposed the war, viewing it as an act of aggression partly aimed at expanding slavery.
+He was about to criticize the vote when he collapsed.
+He was rushed to the Speaker's Room and died two days later, on February 23, 1848, from a stroke.
+The boy prodigy, now a prominent figure in Congress, passed away working and fighting at age 81, with his wife Louisa by his side.
+It is said that his last words were, "This is the last of earth, but I am composed."

 Adams Died a Servant of the People